 - In June, wholesale prices continued to increase, and the overall market appreciated by 5.7%.
 As a comparison, last year’s prices declined by 0.9% over the same period.

 - Wholesale prices increased by a record 7.0% in July.

-- Wholesale prices continued their ascent in August and increased by an additional 2.7%.
+- Wholesale prices continued the ascent in August and increased by 2.7%.

 The graph above shows a market level weighted average projected (dashed lines) and historical (solid line) wholesale values for all 2017 model year models.
 The green line represents our most-likely economic scenario, which does not include a possible second wave of COVID-19, as well as a still undefined second stimulus package.
 A more severe and prolonged recessionary scenario is shown in red.

 - Once the temporary strengthening during the summer months passes, we project values to stay below our pre-COVID-19 forecast over the next 12 months, with the deepest declines expected over the next five months.

 - We project a drop in wholesale prices this fall, as the US economy suffers through the effects of COVID-19.
 We anticipate that later this fall, wholesale prices will be approximately 5% lower than originally projected before the pandemic, due to a glut in supply and much weaker demand.
 Prices will start to recover in 2021 as the economy becomes stronger.

 - We also anticipate that older (>6-year-old), cheaper vehicles in average condition will not decline as much due to increased demand for these units.